Who owns Gryphon Audio Designs?

-Because we finish the job before introducing the product, the Gryphon XT preamplifier remained in production for an unprecedented five years, dismissing all contenders to its crown.
+Because we finish the job before introducing the product, for example the first Gryphon diablo integrated amplifier was manufactured in almost 10 years dismissing all contenders to its crown.

 We take pride in the fact that we have a very long model life.
 Historically, Gryphon models have a lifespan of 3-5 years.
 By not constantly introducing new "Spring and Autumn collections", we allow ourselves all the time it takes to develop new products.
 This also protects your investment in Gryphon, ensuring that your purchase will not be outdated any time soon.